What’s so different about Asian noodles?

 - Noodles are so versatile.
 You can eat them steamed, boiled, fried, baked, sautéed, and even raw.
 They also go with seafood, beef, poultry, pork, veggies, and tofu.

 Lloyd’s Chicago Restaurant offers American comfort dishes in the heart of Chicago’s Financial District.
+These dishes can be found on our lunch menu and dinner menu.
 Our dishes are influenced by the many cultures of the world and highlight unique ingredients like Asian noodles.
 You may want to try our Sesame Seared Yellow Fin Tuna, Sashimi style, wasabi, ginger, soy sauce and ramen noodles.
 Another Customer favorite at Lloyd’s Chicago Restaurant and Banquets is the Seared Asian Shrimp Salad with mixed greens, red and green peppers, red onions, green beans, cherry tomatoes, bean sprouts, Glass Noodles, and sesame ginger vinaigrette.